bhuvi-dj/Basic-Screen-Recorder/README.md

 # Basic-Screen-Recorder

-This is a Basic Screen Recorder using HTML, CSS, Javascript
+This is a Basic Screen Recorder made using HTML, CSS, Javascript